-For those of us remotely associated to the advertising industry, the catchphrase, Content is King may not be new to them.
-However for the naive and uninitiated, the key to success is any field, especially consumer oriented business is quality and response provoking content.
-That this adage has found application and use in industries beyond advertising is evident from the nature of films that are being produced today.
-Breaking away from the conventional norm of revolving a haywire story around a central star figure, modern day movies, irrespective of their place of origin have now given the central role in a film to content.
-Most shoe string budgeted movies that have found massive audience acclaim and recognition have been revolving around excellent content.
-In the beginner stages of advertising in India, scant competition among handful of brands with unlimited resources to splurge on creating brand value did not exploit the creative potential of the advertising industry to its fullest.
-To top it up with a few select mediums of mass communication including television, radio and newspaper or magazines with widespread coverage across the nation, brand based communication have always revolved around a few select conglomerates with capital muscle to their disposal.
-And they exploited this capital advantage with unrelenting shrewd and cunning to create a deep rooted and ingrained monopoly in a very novice India that was gearing up to these Western norms and institutions.
-However that is a thing of the past.
-With the advent of digital media and social networking sites, consumer outreaches programs have taken a new turn altogether.
+For those of us remotely associated with the advertising industry, the catchphrase, Content is King may not be new to them.
+However, for the naive and uninitiated, the key to success is any field, especially consumer-oriented business is quality and response provoking content.
+That this adage has found application and uses in industries beyond advertising is evident from the nature of films that are being produced today.
+Breaking away from the conventional norm of revolving a haywire story around a central star figure, modern-day movies, irrespective of their place of origin have now given the central role in a film to content.
+Most shoestrings budgeted movies that have found massive audience acclaim and recognition have been revolving around excellent content.
+In the beginner stages of advertising in India, scant competition among a handful of brands with unlimited resources to splurge on creating brand value did not exploit the creative potential of the advertising industry to its fullest.
+To top it up with a few select mediums of mass communication including television, radio and newspaper or magazines with widespread coverage across the nation, brand based communication has always revolved around a few select conglomerates with capital muscle to their disposal.
+And they exploited this capital advantage with unrelenting shrewd and cunning to create a deep-rooted and ingrained monopoly in a very novice India that was gearing up to these Western norms and institutions.
+However, that is a thing of the past.
+With the advent of digital media and social networking sites, consumer outreach programs have taken a new turn altogether.
 Without involving any compulsory capital investment to extend a continuous presence, more and more brands are taking the digital route to explore their fate.
 Unlike television, or a print ad, Social Media presence or launching a website is not tantamount to enormous expenses but rather made such that is affordable for all.
 This way the competition is also fair and transparent and no one can eat into another’s share or influence the fate of their business.
 The bubble of exclusivity has been rather rudely burst and producing good content has been made the benchmark of quality.
 Good content attracts footfall and engaging content provokes interaction.
 For a product with a promise of value that is newly launched, weaving a story with good content around it is surely going to grab a lot of attention for the Brand at no additional cost whereas the same exercise would have cost a fortune on television airing in the form of a TV commercial.
-However on the Internet, content can be rendered in different formats for a variety of desired results, without any discriminating costs.
-So while text based content is effective in drawing user attention, an image content can evoke a response but a video content can immediately engage and interact with the user to create measurable user impact in the form of recall value and word of mouth publicity.
+However, on the Internet, content can be rendered in different formats for a variety of desired results, without any discriminating costs.
+So while text-based content is effective in drawing user attention, image content can evoke a response but video content can immediately engage and interact with the user to create measurable user impact in the form of recall value and word of mouth publicity.
 So conventional or traditional concept of advertising takes a backseat with the advent of digital media and social network, and users declared content as the unheralded critical factor influencing consumer decisions.